 Analyze the market

-The next step is to carry out market research, and through this process, you can size up the competition.
-You should know whether alternative solutions exist, and if they do, you'll need to determine how your product stacks up against competitors.
+The next step is to conduct market research to assess the competition.
+You should know the competitive landscape and how your product stacks up against existing solutions.

-Although your initial focus should be on the primary market, don't forget to analyze other markets, too.
-With a global mindset, you reduce the risk of failure in foreign markets if you expand in the future.
+Although your initial focus should be on the primary market, don't forget to analyze secondary and international markets, too.
+Adopting a global mindset early on will help you reduce the risk of failure in foreign markets if you decide to expand in the future.

 Define your target audience

-At this stage, you should be able to define your target users and lay the groundwork for an early marketing strategy.
+At this stage, you should define your target users and lay the groundwork for an early marketing strategy.
 To do that, you need to create a detailed buyer persona that goes beyond basic demographics like age, sex, and location.

-If you are looking to spot early evangelists, you can create and promote a landing page with a full product description.
+To attract early evangelists, you can create and promote a landing page with a detailed product description.
 On your landing page, have an area where early adopters can leave their phone number and email address.

 Determine a business model

-In the context of building an MVP, a business model can be defined using three aspects:
+In the context of building an MVP, a business model can be defined based on the three components:

 - Value proposition — The value proposition is a concise statement that clearly articulates the benefits a customer will receive by using your product or service.
-It's crafted by considering three key factors: the problem, the peculiarity from market analogs, and the audience.
+It's crafted by considering three key factors: the problem being solved, what sets your solution apart from market alternatives, and the target audience.

 - Distribution — Before you start building an MVP, think about how you want to distribute the product.
 Find the most cost-efficient and direct ways for your product to reach the end user.